amymc/views-sample/README.md

 * Symlink your local instance of Orchid to your Views project.
   * Run `npm link` in the root of Orchid
   * Run `npm link "orchid"` in the root of your views dom project
-* Create a file called `OrchidButton.js` with the following:
+* Create a file called `src/OrchidButton.js` with the following:

 ```
-@view
+// @view
 import 'orchid/web/library/static/css/orchid.css'
-import * as Orchid from 'orchid/web/library/orchid-library.min.js'
+import { Button } from 'orchid/web/library/orchid-library.min.js'
-import React from 'react'

-export default Orchid.Button
+export default Button
 ```

-* Then in your `App.view` you can use it like this:
+* Then in your `src/Main/App.view` you can use it like this:

 ```
 OrchidButton